openconfig/attestz/README.md

    - (Optional - only when the call is intended for the standby control card) oIDevID cert of the standby control card.
 3. AttestZ service uses the trust bundle/anchor from switch owner CA to verify oIAK cert and its validity/revocations status.
 4. AttestZ service verifies that the control card serial number in oIAK cert and oIDevID cert is the same.
-5. AttestZ service uses oIAK cert to verify signature over device’s PCR quotes.
+5. AttestZ service uses oIAK cert to verify signature over device’s PCR quote.
 6. AttestZ service recomputes PCR digest and matches it against the one used in PCR quote.
 7. AttestZ service fetches expected final PCR values from its DB and compares those to the observed ones reported by the device.
 8. AttestZ service records a successful attestation status for a given control card and repeats the workflow for the secondary/standby control card if one is available.